 Preheat the oven to 400 degrees Fahrenheit.

-Place the frozen salmon fillet into the baking pan, and pour the lemon juice over the top.
+Place the frozen salmon fillet into a baking pan or dish, and pour the lemon juice over the top.
 Sprinkle the dried dill weed, sea salt and ground black pepper over the moistened salmon fillet.

-Cover the pan tightly with aluminum foil, and place the baking pan into the oven.
+Cover the pan or dish tightly with aluminum foil, and place it into the oven.
 Allow the salmon fillet to bake for approximately five minutes per ounce of weight.
-For example, if you have an 8-oz. salmon fillet, bake it for about 40 minutes.
+For example, if you have an eight ounce salmon fillet, bake it for about 40 minutes.
 When done, the salmon’s flesh should flake easily with a fork.

-Remove the salmon from the oven, and allow it to rest in the covered baking pan for five minutes.
+Remove the salmon from the oven, and allow it to rest in the covered baking pan or dish for five minutes.
 Discard the aluminum foil and serve the salmon fillet while hot.